16 January 2019 | Comment | Article by Neil Stockdale

 The Financial Conduct Authority (“FCA”) has commenced civil proceedings against Avacade.
 The proceedings are in respect of the misleading statements they provided to consumers and the activities they carried out whilst not authorised to do so, breaching the Financial Services and Markets Act 2000 and the Financial Services Act 2012.

 The FCA is seeking compensation for clients of Avacade and injunctions to prevent further breaches.
 There are set to be two trials in the proceedings; the first to determine liability and a second to calculate how much consumers have lost.
-The first hearing has been listed for January 2020.

 - They allowed the unregulated, unsuitable and high-risk investment to be housed within their SIPP.